eaishwa/matrix-factorization-for-recommendation/README.md

 # matrix-factorization-for-recommendation
-An implementation of non-negative matrix factorization to make good recommendations for users.
+An implementation of non-negative matrix factorization to make good movie recommendations for users.